pletfix/docs/en/lifecycle.md

 ### Bootstrap

 PHPUnit runs the bootstrap before tests are executed.
 The bootstrap is defined in `vendor/pletfix/core/tests/bootstrap.php`.
-It starts in principle just the autoloader:
+It starts the autoloader, the services and bootstraps defined in your application and in the registered plugins:

     /*
      * Save the start time for benchmark tests.